Root canal treatment - Complications, Problems, Failures. -

-While the root canal therapy you've had performed for your tooth will hopefully last you a lifetime, complications, and even outright treatment failures, can and do occur.
+While the root canal therapy that's been performed for your tooth will hopefully last you a lifetime, complications, and even outright treatment failures, can and do occur.

-We've divided this topic up into the following subjects:
+We've divided our discussion that covers this possibility into the following subjects:

 A) How can you tell if your root canalled tooth has a problem?